vector-of-bool/bpt/docs/guide/design.rst

 Only ``src/`` and ``include/`` will ever be used as the basis for header resolution while building a library, so all ``#include`` directives should be relative to those directories.
-Refer to :ref:`guide.layout.include`.
+Refer to :ref:`pkg.source-root`.

 .. _design.rules.uniform-compile: